noi-techpark/odh-docs/source/howto/tourism/access.rst

 For most of the Tourism domain datasets you need credentials to access the data.
-Go to the abovementioned URL and click on `Expand Operations` on the far right-hand side of :strong:`LoginAPI`.
-In the panel that opens (see :numref:`tourism-login`), fill in the :monospace:`loginmodel` with your username and password.
+Go to the abovementioned URL and click on `Expand Operations` on the far right-hand side of :strong:`Login (Get Bearer Token)`.
+In the panel that opens (see :numref:`tourism-login`), fill in the :monospace:`username` and :monospace:`password` with your credentials.

+.. note:: :strong:`The Bearer Token Login` method replaces the previous one, :strong:`LoginAPI`, which is not available anymore.

 .. _tourism-login:

 .. figure:: /images/tourism-01.png

-   Login mask of the Tourism API
+   Login mask of the Tourism API.

-To make it simpler, you can click on the `Example value` on the right-hand side of the page and fill in the appropriate values for :strong:`username` and :strong:`pswd`.
 Click on :button:`Try it out` to generate a new access token that will be needed for any further request (see :numref:`tourism-token`).

 .. _tourism-token:

 .. figure:: /images/tourism-02.png

-   Successful Token received from the LoginAPI.
+   Token assigned to the user.

 After you have clicked on the button, the panel will expand and present some more data, the most important are the :strong:`Curl` and :strong:`Response Body` sections.
-In the first one, you can see the :strong:`POST` call send from the API in curl format: you can use its content to write scripts that fetch data and automatise data fetching.
+In the first one, you can see the :strong:`POST` call sent from the API in curl format: you can use its content to write scripts that fetch data and automatise data fetching.

-The :strong:`Response Body` section contains the answer to the call sent and is a JSON-formatted string that contains a few data, the most important of which are:
+The :strong:`Response Body` section contains the answer to the call and is a JSON-formatted string that contains a few data, the most important of which are:

 * The :strong:`access_token`, needed for any access to the data